Angina Pectoris

 Angina pectoris is the medical term for chest pain or discomfort that occurs when blood supply is insufficient to meet the needs of the heart muscle.
 It generally results from narrowing of the arteries that supply blood to the heart due to coronary heart disease.
 Angina pectoris occurs when the heart must work harder, such as during physical exertion or emotional stress.

-See below for specific information about nutrients and dietary factors relevant to Angina pectoris.
+See below for specific information about nutrients and dietary factors relevant to angina pectoris.

 Nutrition Research